rtwolfe/portfolio/README.md

 Code gets compiled.
 Databases get migrated.
 Infrastructure gets provisioned through declarative configs with validation and version control.
 But AI agents &mdash; the specs they're built from, the prompts they use, the tests that prove they work, the governance that keeps them safe, the evidence that proves they behaved &mdash; are still assembled by hand, shipped on instinct, and debugged in production.
 There's no compiler.
 No governance enforcement.
 No automated SDLC.
 No cryptographic ledger of what the agent did at runtime.
 No way to prove an agent won't go off-script next week, and no way to prove what it did last week.

-I built five design-time compilers, a six-component runtime substrate, four production products, and a four-app Operator Loop tier to fix that.
+I built five design-time compilers, a seven-component runtime substrate, four production products, and a four-app Operator Loop tier to fix that.
 The compilers handle agent generation, context engineering, runtime attestation, design intelligence, and reverse-engineering compliance from already-built agents.
-The runtime substrate enforces the compiled policy: Seneschal as the policy authority, Garrison as the hardened operator shell, Drawbridge as the governed A2A transport (FIPS 140-3, classical + post-quantum), Vigil for fleet observability, Bailiff for Rust-only sovereign deployments, and Key Server as the licensing backbone.
+The runtime substrate enforces the compiled policy: Aegis as the pre-deployment audit gate, Seneschal as the runtime policy authority, Garrison as the hardened operator shell, Drawbridge as the governed A2A transport (FIPS 140-3, classical + post-quantum), Vigil for fleet observability, Bailiff for Rust-only sovereign deployments, and Key Server as the licensing backbone.
 The products deploy the stack in specific domains &mdash; productized audit, conversational PRD design, federal RFP intelligence, and AI Center-of-Excellence advisory.
 The Operator Loop is the practitioner-side complement — the daily SM/PM, PO/PM, Atlassian admin, and authoring tooling I run on top of the platform to do my own job.

 Every system is standalone.
 Together they close the loop from unstructured idea to deployed, tested, governed, monitored, signed, attested agent fleet.
 The platform is self-hosting &mdash; Chancery compiles the PRDs, Charlotte compiles the prompts, Castellan compiles the agents, Citadel generates compliance evidence, Chronicle signs runtime events, and the products demonstrate the stack in production.